Sarnath: 8th – 12th centuries CE

-late 12th century: the destruction of Sarnath
+Late 12th century: the destruction of Sarnath

-Along with Sarnath (which is located in present-day Uttar Pradesh), the most important Buddhist mahaviharas in India were Vikramashila, Odantapuri, and Nalanda (all located in present-day Bihar).
+Along with Sarnath, the most important Buddhist mahaviharas in India were Vikramashila, Odantapuri, and Nalanda, all located in present-day Bihar.
 All four of these centres of learning continued to thrive throughout the 12th century, probably because of the protection, support and tolerance demonstrated by the Pala and Gahadavala rulers.
-For example, the Kumaradevi inscription mentions that King Govindachandra had protected Varanasi from invasions by the Ghaznavids (which the inscription refers to as Turushkas) in the early to mid-12th century.
+For example, the Kumaradevi inscription mentions that King Govindachandra had protected Varanasi from invasions by the Ghaznavids which the inscription refers to as Turushkas in the early to mid-12th century.
 Apart from North India, Buddhism had been declining throughout the Indian subcontinent and had virtually disappeared by the 11th century.

-Islamic invasions in the late 12th century brought massive plunder and destruction to northern India.
-Most notable among these were the military campaigns of Muhammad of Ghor, the Ghurid ruler from Ghazni (which is in present-day Afghanistan).
-Qutbuddin Aibek — the Turkic commander of Muhammad of Ghor's army — led an army from Ghazni to Varanasi and Sarnath in 1194 CE.
-Rai Jai Chand (c.
-1170–1194 CE, the reigning Gahadavala dynasty king at that time) was killed during the Battle of Chandawar, and virtually everything of value in Varanasi and Sarnath was destroyed or plundered.
+Muslim conquests in the Indian subcontinent in the late 12th century brought massive plunder and destruction to northern India.
+Most notable among these were the Indian campaigns of Muhammad of Ghor, the Ghurid dynasty ruler from Ghazni, which is in present-day Afghanistan.
+Qutb ud-Din Aibak — the commander of Muhammad of Ghor's army — led his men from Ghazni to Varanasi and Sarnath in 1194 CE.
+Jayachandra (c.
+1170–1194 CE) was the reigning Gahadavala dynasty king at that time and was killed during the Battle of Chandawar.
+Virtually everything of value in Varanasi and Sarnath was destroyed or plundered.

 Qutbuddin Aibek reportedly carted away some 1400 camel loads of treasure.
 According to the 13th-century Persian historian Hasan Nizami, "nearly 1000 temples were destroyed and mosques were raised on their foundations, the Rais and chiefs of Hind came forward to proffer their allegiance [to the Ghurids]".